IBMStreams/streamsx.objectstorage/_docs/01_01-user_overview.md

 {% include toc %}
 {%include editme %}

-The ObjectStorage toolkit contains three operators, the *ObjectStorageScan*, *ObjectStorageSource* and the *ObjectStorageSink*.
+The ObjectStorage toolkit contains three generic operators, the *ObjectStorageScan*, *ObjectStorageSource* and the *ObjectStorageSink* and three S3-specific operators, the *S3ObjectStorageScan*, *S3ObjectStorageSouce* and the *S3ObjectStorageSink*.
 In addition, the toolkit contains set of native functions for the bucket and object management in COS (Cloud Object Storage).

-Read more about how to use these operators in the [SPL documentaion](/streamsx.objectstorage/doc/spldoc/html/index.html).
+Read more about how to use these operators and functions in the [SPL documentaion](/streamsx.objectstorage/doc/spldoc/html/index.html).

 ### Samples